SthephanShinkufag/atomboard/README.md

 ------------

 **Got database?
 Get speed.**
-Use [MySQL](https://mysql.com), [PostgreSQL](https://www.postgresql.org) or [SQLite](https://sqlite.org) for an efficient set-up able to handle high amounts of traffic.
+Use [MySQL](https://mysql.com) for an efficient set-up able to handle high amounts of traffic.

-**No database?
-No problem.**
-Store posts as text files for a portable set-up capable of running on virtually any PHP host.

 **Not looking for an image board script?**
 TinyIB settings is able to allow new threads without requiring an image, or even disallow sending of images entirely.